 Now, this is different from spending on yourself.
 Instead of one-off purchases to pamper yourself or indulge in your wants, this is about self-growth.
 Warren Buffett always reminds us that we are our own biggest assets and that we should invest in ourselves as much as we can.

 Investing in yourself will never go out of style and it truly is one of the best ways to live your life by having different experiences.
 Get yourself in a class learning something new or put it towards upskilling yourself by taking a course.
 The value or return of investment that you will reap is priceless!
 And if you do this once a year, every year, you’ll be making great strides in self-development.

 See also: 7 Part Time Courses/Platforms to Up-skill Yourself

 What if you wanted to do something nice for your parents and loved ones, but because you don’t have a job yet, you can’t actually treat them?
 That's where your duit raya comes in handy.
 Spending on the family can help to strengthen the bonds and to spend time with one another doesn't have to cost a lot; it's more of the time spent together that matters the most.

 Take your parents out or treat your whole family to a meal.
 Heck, even just buying little items that can make lives better around the house.
 Remember, it's not so much about how much you can spend on them, but the effort to show your appreciation.

 Raya is a good time to take stock of what needs fixing or what needs to be thrown out.
 It’s a good time to declutter and start anew.
-Why not spend your duit raya money towards fixing broken items and on the maintenance of your home or car.
-We usually put these repairs and maintenance off, and it’s not a good idea to do so.
+Why not spend your duit raya money towards fixing broken items and on the maintenance of your car or home.
+We usually put these repairs and maintenance off, and it's not a good idea to do so.

 It’s additional windfall that goes towards repairing what was once broken, and that in the long run, will only serve you well.